mehulagg/gitlab_test/doc/user/project/import/index.md

 If you want to retain all metadata like issues and merge requests, you can use the [import/export feature](../settings/import_export.md) to export projects from self-hosted GitLab and import those projects into GitLab.com.

-NOTE: **Note:**
-This approach assumes all users from the self-hosted instance have already been migrated.
-If the users haven't been migrated yet, the user conducting the import will take the place of all references to the missing user(s).
+The user conducting the import will take the place of all references to the users.

 If you need to migrate all data over, you can leverage our [API](../../../api/README.md) to migrate from self-hosted to GitLab.com.
 The order of assets to migrate from a self-hosted instance to GitLab is the following: